hotelcurtains/CS382/notes/notes.md

 STR X29, [SP, __]
 ...

-// say we have a BL somewhere in here, then all of this happens correctly and we have no problems
+// say we have a BL somewhere in here, all of this still happens correctly and we have no problems

 // this is the epilogue:
 LDR X19, [SP, __]       // reload callee-saved registers